ivelin/zk0/federate/README.md

 framework: [lerobot]
 ---

-# Federated Learning with HuggingFace Transformers and Flower (Quickstart Example)
+# Federated Learning with HuggingFace LeRobot and Flower (Quickstart Example)

-This introductory example to using [🤗Transformers](https://huggingface.co/docs/transformers/en/index) with Flower.
-The training script closely follows the [HuggingFace course](https://huggingface.co/course/chapter3?fw=pt), so you are encouraged to check that out for a detailed explanation of the transformer pipeline.
+This introductory example to using [🤗LeRobot](https://huggingface.co/lerobot) with Flower.

-In this example, we will federated the training of a [BERT-tiny](https://huggingface.co/prajjwal1/bert-tiny) modle on the [IMDB](https://huggingface.co/datasets/stanfordnlp/imdb) dataset.
+In this example, we will federate the training of a [Diffusion](https://arxiv.org/abs/2303.04137) policy on the [PushT](https://huggingface.co/datasets/lerobot/pusht/tree/v1.3) dataset.
 The data will be downloaded and partitioned using [Flower Datasets](https://flower.ai/docs/datasets/).
 This example runs best when a GPU is available.

 ## Set up the project